-Unconscious Data: Generating Digital Trails in Physical Spaces is a multisensory interactive installation focusing on the non-consensual data we provide to corporations so they can implement consumer behavior for their own profit.
+Unconscious Data: Generating Digital Trails in Physical Spaces is a multisensory interactive installation focusing on the non-consensual data we provide to corporations.
 How is our digital footprint collected, consumed and disposed of?
-We can go back on browser history to pinpoint our digital trail, but what if we could see it in a physical environment?
+We can go back on our browser history to pinpoint our digital trail, but what if we could see it in a physical environment?
 This installation visualizes the trails people leave in physical spaces as they experience data created by the ones before them.

 Arduino (C++) Coding